-In addition to providing high-quality academic instruction to our students, KIPP SoCal recognizes the importance of providing the social-emotional support necessary to ensure a safe and nurturing learning environment where students can thrive.
+In addition to providing high-quality academic instruction to our students, KIPP SoCal recognizes the importance of providing social-emotional support necessary to ensure a safe and nurturing learning environment where students can thrive.
 A LAUSD study on the mental health of its students revealed that 98% of students reported experiencing at least one traumatic event over the past 12 months and around 50% suffered moderate-to-severe PTSD from family and neighborhood traumas like the death of a loved one, poverty, a parent suffering addiction or incarceration, or gang violence.
-While we cannot take away students' experiences, we ensure our educators teach with heart and our students build resilience through the creation of trauma-informed schools with strong social-emotional learning ("SEL").
-Research has repeatedly shown that the effects of trauma can make learning difficult.
-Thus, to fulfill our promise of preparing our KIPPsters academically for college, KIPP SoCal had to invest in a proactive approach to educating the whole child.
-We aim to "heal the heart, so the brain can learn."
-Based on our research and experience piloting interventions, we have identified six components that make a KIPP SoCal school trauma-informed: (1) school-wide awareness of trauma and resilience; (2) establish safety; (3) build positive adult relationships; (4) support and invest in staff; (5) collaborate with families and community, and (6) prioritize social-emotional learning.
-School is the place children spend most of their waking hours, and as the one safe space for many, we believe there is no better place to support the social-emotional wellness of children.
-Thus, being a trauma-informed school is central to KIPP Empower's teaching philosophy.
+While we cannot take away students' experiences, we ensure our educators teach with heart and our students build resilience through the creation of trauma-informed schools with strong social-emotional learning

-7 "The Need for School Mental Health Services in LAUSD, "retrieved from http://achieve.lausd.net/Page/2170 on 6/26/17.
+3 "The Need for School Mental Health Services in LAUSD," retrieved from http://achieve.lausd.net/Page/2170 on 6/26/17.